-In order to support managers to monitor and improve engagement at work, Fellow has created a guideline that defines employee engagement, why it’s important, and 6 different types of employee engagement questions that you should be asking your employees.
+In order to support managers to monitor and improve engagement at work, Fellow has created a guideline that defines employee engagement, why it’s important, and 6 different types of team engagement questions that you should be asking your employees.
 Keep scrolling to learn more!

 What is employee engagement?

 Employee engagement is a representation of how invested, committed and enthusiastic employees are.
 It’s the connection that they have and feel with their organization.
 It is also encompassed by how motivated they are to complete their work successfully, how closely they relate to the company values and their willingness to collaborate and work as a team.

 Engagement is an outcome that is dependent on the actions of a company and especially the actions that are driven by leadership, managers, co-workers and teams.
 The more invested that managers are in their employees, the more invested employees are with the company and the work that they do which contributes to larger, organizational goals.

 Employee engagement is important because if there’s a lack of it, you will see low levels of productivity, efficiency and job satisfaction from your employees.
 Without measuring employee engagement, there’s no way to make informed decisions that can improve people’s experiences at work and no way to work on the overall company culture.

 In order to measure this employee engagement, you need to provide a way for employees to give you some feedback so that you can improve company performance and employee experience.
 Measuring employee engagement also means that what motivates employees the most and what pushes individuals to go above and beyond in effort will become evident.